 The world is getting smaller every day, and yet, without a carrier for meaningful connections, curiosity gets overrun by fear, creating what feel like irreparable rifts between us.
 But if we believe in the collective unconscious - and we do - then all we need is a reminder of everything that makes us similar, despite our differences.
 We believe art is that reminder.
 It is our carrier for curiosity.
 Save this moment of kindness, that time we were in love, that feeling of being found, save that moment you felt like you were not alone.
 Save the world.

 Sarah is an award-winning writer, producer and actor who grew up moving around the world and is now based in New York City.
-Her feature That’s Not Us played at over 35 festivals and was released as a Netflix exclusive through Strand Releasing.
-She previously collaborated as an actor and associate producer on Percival’s Big Night and Jane Wants A Boyfriend, currently playing on Showtime.
 A life-long Third Culture Kid, Sarah has continued to travel and puts global art-making at the forefront of her artistry.
 She has produced work in New York, Oslo, London, New Orleans and served as associate producer for the Harare International Festival of The Arts in Zimbabwe.
 She worked in development with The Spangler Group - a film, television and theater production company currently developing Happy Trails, a Broadway-bound musical written by Oscar and Tony award winner Marshall Brickman and composed by Oscar winner T Bone Burnett.
-Sarah also stars in and produced The Ring Thing, a documentary-narrative hybrid about same-gender marriage has been acquired by Gravitas Ventures and is currently on the festival circuit.
+Her feature That’s Not Us played at over 35 festivals and was released as a Netflix exclusive through Strand Releasing.
+Sarah also stars in and produced The Ring Thing, a documentary-narrative hybrid about LGBTQ+ marriage was acquired by Gravitas Ventures has been released worldwide.
 Most recently, she produced Bite Me, a subversive romantic comedy about a real-life vampire and the IRS agent who audits her.
-The film is currently in post-production.
+The film is currently on The Joyful Vampire Tour of America - a 50+ city theatrical tour that is reinventing the independent distribution model.

 Sarah is Executive Director of The Private Theatre - a non-profit theatre company dedicated to creating new work in new ways.